Yeditepe University: History

-The University was established in 1996 by the Istanbul Education and Culture Foundation (İSTEK Vakfı) which seeks to promote educational opportunities on a non-profit basis. it is financially independent of the Turkish Government Treasury Department, not subject to any significant external financial controls or constraints, and receives no income from the state.
+The University was established in 1996 by the Istanbul Education and Culture Foundation (İSTEK Vakfı) which seeks to promote educational opportunities on a non-profit basis.
+It is financially independent of the Turkish Government Treasury Department, not subject to any significant external financial controls or constraints, and receives no income from the state.

 Campus

-Yeditepe University is principally located in a purpose-built campus at Kayisdagi on the Asian side of Istanbul.
+Yeditepe University is principally located in a purpose-built campus at Kayışdağı on the Asian side of Istanbul.
 However, the Faculty of Dentistry and the University Hospital are located in other locations on the Asian side of the city.
 The campus consists of 236,000 m2 of built space, and 125,000 m2 or open space.
 It has 319 classrooms, 22 lecture halls, 32 computer labs, and 74 professional labs for the Fine Arts, Architecture, Communication, Engineering and Sciences Faculties and 2 professional photographic studios.